 One of the best things you can do for your health and wellness is spend some time outdoors among trees and other sources of natural beauty.
 USDA&USFS jointly published Health and Wellness Benefits of Spending Time in Nature cites a number of studies which have shown time spent in nature, especially when combined with walking has a significant, positive impact to people’s physical and mental health.
 The podcast Hidden Brain episode Our Better Nature: How The Great Outdoors Can Improve Your Life covers similar material in greater depth.
 They found that a three day retreat in a forest made significant improves in a number of bio-markers, and that these improves persistent for several weeks.
 People who got a three day vacation in a city saw no improvements in their bio-markers.

-Every Saturday Jackie and I take at least a couple hours to walk in one of the parks in our area.
+Every Saturday Jackie and I take at least a couple hours to walk in one of the parks in our area or we might be further afield at some state or national park.
 Within a few minutes of beginning our walk I can feel myself relaxing.
-I periodically take a long weekend to visit a park as a personal retreat.
+I periodically go on solo backpacking trips, my version of a personal retreat.
 Not only do I come home refreshed, but often I will have insight into how to resolve what had been an intractable problem.
+My first choice for a vacation is to spend time in the outdoors… I have visited the majority of the US national parks.
 My outdoor activities are primarily:

 I engage in these activities in the greater San Francisco Bay area, and when I am traveling.
 I keep a list of past and future hiking and backpacking destinations.
 I also keep a list of recommended outdoor gear.

-When I was younger, I spent quite a bit of time canoeing, climbing, kayaking, sailing, and a variety of winter activities.
+When I was younger, I spent quite a bit of time canoeing, climbing, fly fishing, kayaking, sailing, and a variety of winter activities such as skiing.
 I have dabbled with geocaching.
 While I am no longer regularly engaging in these activities.

 Keep close to Nature’s heart, yourself; and break clear away, once in a while, and climb a mountain or spend a week in the woods.
 Wash your spirit clean from the earth-stains of this sordid, gold-seeking crowd in God’s pure air.
 It will help you in your efforts to bring to these people something better than gold.Alaska Days With John Muir, Gibbs Smith Publisher